apptainer/singularity-userdocs/running_services.rst

     Includecmd: no

-Puppeteer also requires a few dependencies to be manually installed in addition to Node 8, so we can add those into the ``post`` section as well as the installation script for the ``url-to-pdf``:
+Puppeteer also requires a slew of dependencies to be manually installed in addition to Node 8, so we can add those into the ``post`` section as well as the installation script for the ``url-to-pdf``:

 .. code-block:: singularity